Oliver Reck: Club career

 Reck started his professional career with Kickers Offenbach in the 1983–84 Bundesliga; he played 18 matches as his team were relegated.

 In 1985, he joined SV Werder Bremen, being the side's undisputed starter for 11 of his 13 seasons, while also being instrumental in the club's conquests, which included two leagues and the 1992 Cup Winners' Cup.
 However Reck was suspended for the 1992 European Cup Winners' Cup final, in which he was replaced by Jürgen Rollmann.

 Reck moved to FC Schalke 04 in 1998, aged 33, still amassing a further 112 league matches.
 In his last season, he played second-fiddle to Frank Rost, and chose to retire.
 Although Oliver Kahn holds the record for most matches without conceding goals in the league, at 180 in a total of 515 matches, Reck is the most effective goalkeeper, not conceding a goal in 173 of 471 matches, with an "effectivity rate" of 0.367, versus Kahn's 0.349.

 On 9 February 2002, in his penultimate year, Reck scored a penalty kick for Schalke in a 4–0 home win against FC St. Pauli.

 International career

 Reck played once for Germany, on 4 June 1996 in a 9–1 friendly win against Liechtenstein.
-He was a member of the 1996 European Championship-winning squad.
+He was a member of the 1996 European Championship-winning squad as a third-choice goalkeeper behind Andreas Köpke and Oliver Kahn.